YPares/envil/README.md

 Finally, add `$HOME/.envil/current/bin` to your `PATH`.
 This is the directory in which envil will install and swap the binaries of your current environment.

-Note: if you are using Linux, it's better to set your `PATH` in your `$HOME/.profile` so other programs than your terminal can see the updated `PATH`.
+Note: if you are using Linux, it's better to set your `PATH` in your `$HOME/.pam_environment` or `$HOME/.profile` so other programs than your terminal can see the updated `PATH`.
-Don't forget to log out and back in after modifying the `.profile`.
+Don't forget to log out and back in after.

 ## Usage